kids encyclopedia robot

 Rome became an unrestricted free agent in the subsequent off-season and was signed by the Vancouver Canucks on July 1, 2009, to a one-way, one-year contract worth $550,000.
 He played the majority of the season with the Canucks, notching 4 assists in 49 games, while also appearing in 7 games with Vancouver's affiliate, the Manitoba Moose; he scored 6 goals and 7 points in the AHL.
 During a three-game stint with the Canucks that season, he played forward for the first time in his career.
 He appeared in one playoff game for the Canucks in 2010, missing nine games due to injury.

 Rome began the 2011–12 season sidelined after suffering a broken hand during training camp.
-He returned to the Canucks lineup in early-November after missing the first 14 games of the season.
+He returned to the Canucks lineup for his season debut on November 6, 2011 against the Chicago Blackhawks, after missing the first 14 games of the season, Rome recorded a goal on Blackhawks' goaltender Corey Crawford and the Canucks would evnetually go on to win the game 6–2.
 In his first four games back, Rome registered three goals and two assists, matching his points output from entire previous season.
 Later in the month, he missed three games with a thumb injury.

 Dallas Stars